ckenkel/Spatial-Heat-Maps-in-R/README.md

 A spatial heatmap is plotted by converting cover to density of particular survey coordinates and using these as the shading parameter.

 This visual is meant to serve as a ‘for example’ as a means to assess and re-evaluate restoration needs.

+When applying to other datasets, please only use fixed surveys as input.
+Random surveys will yield variation in coral cover simply due to variation among sites, which does not necessarily reflect the gain or loss of corals over time.